russhustle/leetpattern/docs/md/1926_nearest_exit_from_entrance_in_maze.md

 ## 1926.
-Nearest Exit From Entrance In Maze
+Nearest Exit from Entrance in Maze